nathsou/EEPROM-Burner/README.md

 This simple protocol uses a baud rate of 115 200 (can be modified) to issue commands and send/receive data.

-- Four commands are currently implemented: Read in binary : 'r', Read in hex : 'R', Write in binary : 'w' and Write in hex : 'W'
+- Five commands are currently implemented: Read in binary : 'r', Read in hex : 'R', Write in binary : 'w', Write in hex : 'W' and Fill with character : 'F'
 - Each command is represented by a string with the following format: ['W' || 'w' || 'R' || 'r'],addr,length
 - The address and length arguments are 4 ascii encoded hexadecimal digits, so to read the 256 first bytes in rom, one would call 'R,0000,00ff'